LET'S SHAPE | LET'S CHANGE | LET'S REDEFINE THE INDUSTRY.

 • Alternatively, you can click on the image and it'll show the name at the top.
 We usually have these numbered as "2243", like in this example, but we might also have "2243 v9", which is the ninth-edited version of that image.

-STEP #2: INTRO TO DESCRIPT
+STEP #3: INTRO TO THE STORYBOARD

-STEP #3: IMAGES TO EACH SCENE
+STEP #4: IMAGES TO THE SCENE

 • This takes some comprehension and creativity.